tv2norge-collab/inews-ftp-gateway/README.md

 After starting the gateway, go to the Sofie settings, you should find an option for `INEWS GATEWAY`.

-Under hosts, add the IP addresses of your iNews servers.
-Then add the queue names for each iNews queue you want to ingest into Sofie e.g. `INEWS.QUEUE.ON-AIR`.
+**Note:** The gateway now communicates with iNews through an HTTP proxy service (not direct FTP).
+Ensure your HTTP proxy endpoint is accessible and configured.

-Then add the username and password for your iNews system.
+Under hosts, add the HTTP proxy endpoint(s) for your iNews servers.
+Then add the queue names for each iNews queue you want to ingest into Sofie, e.g. `INEWS.QUEUE.ON-AIR`.

 Going back to the Sofie Rundowns view, your queues will appear as rundowns.